WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 ## Introduction

 Cross-methods such as [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29), and [cross-prediction](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html#sklearn.model_selection.cross_val_predict) are effective tools for many machine learning, statisitics, and data science related applications.
 They are useful for parameter selection, model selection, impact/target encoding of high cardinality variables, stacking models, and super learning.
-They are more statistically efficient than partitioning training data into calibration/training/holdout sets, but do not satisfy the full exchangeability conditions that full hold-out methods have.
+As cross-methods simulate access to an out of sample data set the same the original data, they are more statistically efficient, lower varniance, than partitioning training data into calibration/training/holdout sets.
+However, cross-methods do not satisfy the full exchangeability conditions that full hold-out methods have.
 This introduces some additional statistical trade-offs when using cross-methods, beyond the obvious increases in computational cost.

 Specifically, cross-methods can introduce an information leak into the modeling process.
 This information leak will be the subject of this post.